Centre for Sustainable Chemistry

 Prof. Guy B. Marin

-Guy B. Marin is professor in Chemical Reaction Engineering at Ghent University (Belgium) and directs the Laboratory for Chemical Technology.
+Guy B. Marin is professor in Chemical Reaction Engineering at Ghent University (Belgium) and is member of the Centre for Sustainable Chemistry and the Laboratory for Chemical Technology.
 The investigation of chemical kinetics, aimed at the modeling and design of chemical processes and products all the way from molecule up to full scale, constitutes the core of his research.
 He co-authored two books: “Kinetics of Chemical Reactions: Decoding Complexity” with G. Yablonsky (Wiley-VCH, 2011) as well as “Advanced Data Analysis and Modelling in Chemical Engineering”, more than 600 papers in high impact journals and is co-inventor in 3 patents.
 He is editor-in-chief of “Advances in Chemical Engineering”, co-editor of the “Chemical Engineering Journal” and member of the editorial boards of “Industrial & Engineering Chemistry Research”, “Current Opinion in Chemical Engineering” and the “Canadian Journal of Chemical Engineering”.
 He is member of Scientific Advisory Boards in France, Denmark and the Netherlands.
 He is “Master” of the 111 project of the Chinese Government for oversees collaborations in his field.